gdm413229/swwmgz_m/ExtendedLore.md

 - 2074: In an act of desperation, the US sells Texas back to Mexico in order to gather funds for a "solution to all their problems" from Akari Labs.
 Military contractors are immediately sent to Japan with several billion dollars.
-The "Red Oni" project is immediately started.
+The "Red Oni" project is started.
 - 2075: Blackmann Arms moves back to Germany.
 - 2077: Akari Labs deploys Ibuki, the "Red Oni" super soldier, on America, but it is already too late.
 World War 3 ends as the United States are almost